Ibanez AZ Review

 PRO #2 High-Quality built, even in the Premium versions

-PRO #3 Good luck, easy to set up (strings change, truss road, bridge accesses)
+PRO #3 Easy to set up (strings change, truss road, bridge accesses)

 PRO #4 Easy to play, fast and accurate neck

-CON #2 Not so many colors to choose from every year.
+CON: Not so many colors to choose from every year (but Ibanez is working on it)

-I received my first Ibanez Prestige directly from Hiroky in 2018.
-I have been honored to take part in the development of the project among some of the best guitar players in the world like Andy Timmons and Oz Noy.
+I received my first Ibanez Prestige directly from Hiroky Oda in 2018.
+I have been honored to take part in the development of the project among some of the best guitar players in the world.
 For me, it was a dream becoming true.

 When I first got my hands on this instrument, I have been completely kidnapped by the quality, the sound, and the tonal voice coming out from that simple “piece of wood”.